esp-admin/app/README.md

 ### General

-- All REST API calls initiated by the device must be done on `/device/<device_id>` path with API key as authorization header
+- All REST API calls initiated by the device must be done on `/device/<device_id>` path with API key on `API-KEY` header.
 - All mqtt topics must be prefixed with `device/<device_id>`
-- The mqtt client_id of the device is equals to the device_id
+- The mqtt client_id of the device is the same as it's device_id
 - Commands are mqtt messages sent by the Frontend to `/command` topic
-- Reports are mqtt messages sent by the device on `/report` topic and REST API calls made to _[POST] `/report`_ endpoint (at the same time)
+- Reports are mqtt messages sent by the device on `/report` topic and REST API calls made to _`/report`_ endpoint (sequentially)

 ### Add mqtt settings

 - Mqtt broker is defined by the user for security and scalability considerations
-- The user should have a running mqtt broker with support for websockets with version 3.1 or 3.1.1, it's recommended to be a secure connection
+- The user should have a running mqtt broker with support for websockets with version 3.1 or 3.1.1, the connection should be secured
-- If the connection is secured, the user should enter the CA certificate
 - The user enters the websockets URI of the broker.
 This is required for the Frontend to connect to the broker
 - The user can enter the raw mqtt connection URI of the broker.This is used by the device as the main broker uri.
 If not defined the websockets uri will be used
 - The user enters username/password.
 These are secrets that permits the connection to the broker